moodysquirrelapps/task-ninja/README.md

 # Purpose
-An iOS mobile application for managing todos and providing completion metrics.
+An iOS mobile application for managing todo lists and providing completion analytics.

 # Implementation